yasmeen45/communigo/README.md

 - Chat function between friends
 - Points/tier system.
 Points earned for each activity completed to level up through tiers from beginner to pro

+## Phase 4: Task 2
+Sample of events